Tsgabu Grmay: Biography

-Tsgabu grew up near the city of Mek'ele, Tigray at an altitude of 2400 metres.
+Tsgabu grew up near the city of Mekelle, Tigray at an altitude of 2400 metres.
 He comes from a sporting family, with a father and a brother who competed in local bike races in Ethiopia.
 As an amateur rider he received training at the African UCI Continental Center in Potchefstroom, South Africa and the World Cycling Centre in Aigle, Switzerland.

 2010 season

 In November 2010 Tsgabu came sixth at the African Continental Cycling Championships individual time trial in Kigali, Rwanda.
 He then stayed in Kigali to race the Tour of Rwanda which began five days later.
 He finished fifth overall.

 2011 season

 Tsgabu began his season in January 2011 at La Tropicale Amissa Bongo, which he finished in 13th place overall.
 In February he finished 21st in the Tour of South Africa.
 In April he came 51st in La Côte Picarde in France and 16th at the Ster ZLM Toer in the Netherlands.
 He then travelled to Quebec in June to race the Coupe des nations Ville Saguenay which he finished in 18th place overall.
 In July Tsgabu returned to France for more stage racing.
 He finished 31st in the Tour Alsace, 42nd in the Mi-Août Bretonne, and 19th in the Tour de l'Avenir.
 Tsgabu ended the season in Denmark in September representing Ethiopia at the 2011 UCI Road World Championships by participating in the men's under-23 road race which he abandoned.